jrnold/cv/Arnold_Jeffrey_CV.md

 - *University of Washington*

-	- Acting Assistant Professor of Political Science, Sept 2014--*present*
+	- Acting Assistant Professor of Political Science, September 2014--*present*
-	- Core Faculty Member of the Center for Statistics and the Social Sciences, Sept 2014--*present*
+	- Core Faculty Member of the Center for Statistics and the Social Sciences, September 2014--*present*

 - *Emory University*

-    - Instructor of Political Science, Sept 2013--Aug 2014
+    - Instructor of Political Science, September 2013--August 2014

 - *Federal Reserve Bank of New York*